enram/data-repository/README.md

 ## Rationale

 On the [BALTRAD](http://baltrad.eu/) infrastructure, a [vol2bird](https://github.com/adokter/vol2bird) pipeline generates vertical profiles of birds from weather radar volume scans for over 100 radars.
-To archive these data, ENRAM has set up an open data repository at http://enram.github.io/data-repository.
+To archive these data, the [European Network for the Radar surveillance of Animal Movement (ENRAM)](http://enram.eu) has set up an open data repository at http://enram.github.io/data-repository.

 ## Use